 Product Gym: How did you get into Product Management?

 Sandor Boldog: Well I started with a small company that was looking to build out their first web app way back in 1999.
 So I was their first Product Manager and it was kind of a learning process for both of us. we ultimately ended up launching that web app after a few years and the product ended up being very successful.
-That’s what got me hooked into the Product Management field.
 I went onto lead the Product efforts at that company and was with them for almost 10 years.

 Product Gym: What does a day in your life look like?

 Sandor Boldog: Well so right now I am consulting with an organization that is looking productize some of their services.
 So much of the focus right now is around customer research and discovery.
 They’re really looking into defining the market and figuring out what makes sense to build out into a product that they have actually been delivering as a service for quite a while now.
-So it’s really heavily focused on that customer research and discovery.
+The customer research and discovery is heavily focused.

 Product Gym: When you were at Olapic, what did your day generally look like?